 Pass the Hash: 15 Minute Crash Course

 Join Jonathan Cogley, CEO at Thycotic, for a crash course in Pass the Hash attacks.
-Find out how they happen, ways newer versions of Windows help protect against them, and other steps you can take to protect your organization.
+Find out how they happen, ways newer versions of Windows help protect against them, and other steps you can take to protect your organization; and learn about pass the hash mitigation.
 Recorded live at Microsoft Ignite 2015.

 Eliminate Passwords in web.config Files in 15 Minutes

 Join Ben Yoder, Product Manager at Thycotic, and learn how to get passwords out of code with the Thycotic Secret Server API.
 Recorded live at Microsoft Ignite 2015.

 Information Security at Work: Automating End-User Password Reset for Better Efficiency and Fewer Headaches

 In this webinar, KuppingerCole Senior Analyst Amar Singh and Thycotic CEO Jonathan Cogley will talk about essentials for the digital transformation of your enterprise: Managing your end user identities and offering end users self-service password reset abilities to increase help desk efficiency without compromising security.

 Description: Group Management Server is self-service Active Directory Group management software that enables IT administrators to delegate AD Group membership to your department managers.
 The software simplifies administration, streamlines individual tasks, and brings AD Group management into a centralized, secure dashboard.